matty-kun/DevLift/memory-bank/activeContext.md

 3. Implementing proper error handling for API calls
 4. Ensuring consistent styling across the application
 5. Managing form state and validation with React Hook Form

+## Next Steps
+- Verify and recreate the test user in Supabase Studio, then retry authentication testing in the app.